Count Dooku: Revenge of the Sith

-In a scrapped scene from the film, Palpatine and Dooku claim that the latter arranged for the Tusken Raiders to kidnap and kill Anakin's mother (as seen in Attack of the Clones), motivating the young Jedi to kill Dooku.
+In a deleted scene, Dooku claims that he arranged for Tusken Raiders to kidnap and kill Anakin's mother, as seen in Attack of the Clones.

-The Clone Wars (2008)
+The Clone Wars

-In the 2008 CGI film Star Wars: The Clone Wars, Count Dooku plots to bring Jabba the Hutt into the folds of the Confederacy by enlisting Jabba's uncle Ziro the Hutt to kidnap Jabba's son Rotta.
-After Ziro's agents deliver the Huttlet to the planet Teth, Dooku contacts Ziro again to arrange for his minion Asajj Ventress (voiced by Nika Futterman) to take custody of Rotta.
-When Jabba requests Jedi assistance to rescue his son, Dooku plans to frame the Jedi for the crime.
-Dooku duels Anakin (voiced by Matt Lanter) for the first time since their encounter in Attack of the Clones.
-The duel ends in a draw, and Anakin and his Padawan Ahsoka Tano (Ashley Eckstein) eventually foil Dooku's plan.
+In the 2008 animated film The Clone Wars, which takes place after the events of "Attack of the Clones", Dooku plots to bring Jabba the Hutt into the folds of the Confederacy.
+He orchestrates the kidnapping of Jabba's son Rotta by Jabba's uncle Ziro.
+When Jabba requests Jedi assistance to rescue his son, Dooku plans to frame the Jedi for the kidnapping.
+Dooku duels Anakin for the first time since their encounter in Attack of the Clones.
+The duel ends in a draw, and Anakin and his apprentice Ahsoka Tano eventually foil Dooku's plan.